nf-core/mhcquant/README.md

 ## Citations

-If you use  nf-core/mhcquant for your analysis, please cite it using the following doi: [10.5281/zenodo.1569910](https://doi.org/10.5281/zenodo.1569910) and the corresponding manuscript:
+If you use  nf-core/mhcquant for your analysis, please cite it using the following doi: [10.5281/zenodo.1569909](https://doi.org/10.5281/zenodo.1569909) and the corresponding manuscript:

 > **MHCquant: Automated and Reproducible Data Analysis for Immunopeptidomics**
 >
-> Leon Bichmann, Annika Nelde, Michael Ghosh, Lukas Heumos, Christopher Mohr, Alexander Peltzer, Leon Kuchenbecker, Timo Sachsenberg, Juliane S. Walz, Stefan Stevanović, Hans-Georg Rammensee & Oliver Kohlbacher>
+> Leon Bichmann, Annika Nelde, Michael Ghosh, Lukas Heumos, Christopher Mohr, Alexander Peltzer, Leon Kuchenbecker, Timo Sachsenberg, Juliane S. Walz, Stefan Stevanović, Hans-Georg Rammensee & Oliver Kohlbacher
+>
 > _Journal of Proteome Research_ 2019 18 (11), 3876-3884. doi: [10.1021/acs.jproteome.9b00313](https://pubs.acs.org/doi/10.1021/acs.jproteome.9b00313)

 An extensive list of references for the tools used by the pipeline can be found in the [`CITATIONS.md`](CITATIONS.md) file.